mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 npm run clean && npm run build && npm run rollup
 ```

 We'll get the bundle `bundle.es2015.js`.
-Although Chrome already has 100% ES2015 support, it still doesn't support ES2015 modules, so we'll need to transpile this bundle to ES5.
+Now lets transpile this bundle to ES5.

 This can be easily achieved by using the `es5` script: